python/cpython/Doc/extending/newtypes.rst

 Python supports two pairs of attribute handlers; a type that supports attributes only needs to implement the functions for one pair.
-The difference is that one pair takes the name of the attribute as a :c:type:`char\*`, while the other accepts a :c:type:`PyObject\*`.
+The difference is that one pair takes the name of the attribute as a :c:expr:`char\*`, while the other accepts a :c:type:`PyObject\*`.
 Each type can use whichever pair makes more sense for the implementation's convenience. ::